 Not everyone who is depressed experiences every symptom.
 Some people experience only a few symptoms while others may experience many.
 Several persistent symptoms in addition to low mood are required for a diagnosis of major depression, but people with only a few – but distressing – symptoms may benefit from treatment of their “subsyndromal” depression.
 The severity and frequency of symptoms and how long they last will vary depending on the individual and his or her particular illness.

-Signs and Symptoms according to NIMH:
+Signs and Symptoms according to the National Institute of Mental Health (NIMH):

 People with bipolar disorder experience periods of unusually intense emotion, changes in sleep patterns and activity levels, and uncharacteristic behaviors—often without recognizing their likely harmful or undesirable effects.
 These distinct periods are called “mood episodes.”
 Mood episodes are very different from the moods and behaviors that are typical for the person.
 During an episode, the symptoms last every day for most of the day.
 Episodes may also last for longer periods, such as several days or weeks.